-Oak beams less than 2m and up to 65kg are delivered using an overnight courier at a minimum cost of £30 inc. VAT.
+Oak beams less than 2m and up to 50kg are usually delivered using an overnight courier at a minimum cost of £30 inc. VAT.

-Beams that will fit onto a pallet that measure up to 4m long can be delivered via the Pallet Distribution Network.
-The cost is from £70 plus VAT, depending on the length of beams and distance.
+Larger or longer beams can be delivered via the Pallet Distribution Network.
+The cost is from £70 plus VAT, depending on the length of beams and delivery location.